Quick Chicken Parmesan for Two

 - Heat 1 tablespoon oil in a medium, ovenproof skillet over medium-high heat.
 Add the chicken and cook until golden, 2 to 3 minutes per side.
 Transfer to a plate.

 - Add onion and garlic to the pan and cook, stirring, until beginning to soften, 2 to 3 minutes.
 Remove the pan from the heat.
-Pour in crushed tomatoes; add Italian seasoning and the remaining 1/4 teaspoon salt and 1/8 teaspoon pepper.
+Pour in crushed tomatoes; add Italian seasoning, salt and the remaining 1/8 teaspoon pepper.
 Return the pan to medium heat and cook, stirring, until the onion is tender, 2 to 3 minutes.
 Return the chicken and any accumulated juice to the pan.
 Turn to coat with the sauce.

 - To make your own dry breadcrumbs, trim crusts from whole-wheat bread.
 Tear bread into pieces and process in a food processor until coarse crumbs form.
 Spread breadcrumbs on a baking sheet and bake at 250°F until dry, about 10 to 15 minutes.
 One slice of bread makes about 1/3 cup dry breadcrumbs.
 For store-bought coarse dry breadcrumbs we like Ian’s brand, labeled “Panko breadcrumbs.”
 Find them at well-stocked supermarkets.